mike-cheruiyot/peakyblinder-kim.github.io/_posts/2023-06-07-dailybuggle.md

 ## INTRODUCTION

-This room explores joomla sql misconfigurations and how this can lead to exploitation through privilege escalation
+This TryHackme room explores joomla sql misconfigurations and how this can lead to exploitation through privilege escalation.
+You can check it out here. https://tryhackme.com/room/dailybugle

 ## Initial recon - Port scanning